Change of Referencing Style to APA 7th Edition

-Veterinary diagnostic techniques are rapidly evolving, with radiology techniques playing a key role in clinical activities and disease diagnosis.
-Computed Tomography (CT) has gained popularity due to its detailed structural imaging capabilities and ability to provide precise diagnostic information.
+Veterinary diagnostic methods are rapidly evolving, with radiology techniques playing a key role in clinical activities and disease diagnosis.
+Computed Tomography (CT) has gained popularity for its detailed structural imaging and ability to provide precise diagnostic information.
 The Buteo rufinus, a common bird of prey species admitted to the Environmental Protection Department of Kerman, often presents with skeletal injuries, making advanced imaging techniques valuable for effective treatment.
 This study examined the femoral bone structure using digital radiology and CT in 10 adult Buteo Rufinus.
 Sedated birds underwent imaging of left and right femur structures, and multiple indices were measured.
-A significant difference was found in the diameter of the medullary cavity and thickness of the cortex between radiology and CT techniques (p<0.05), while no significant difference was observed between left and right femoral indices using either method (p>0.05).
+A significant difference was found in the diameter of the medullary cavity and thickness of the cortex between radiology and CT techniques (P<0.05), while no significant difference was observed between left and right femoral indices using either method (P>0.05).
 CT offers higher accuracy in measuring some femur indices and provides precise information for managing femoral injuries in Buteo rufinus.
-It is recommended for enhancing clinical outcomes in these raptors.
+It is recommended for enhancing clinical outcomes in these raptors

 Colibacillosis caused by avian pathogenic Escherichia coli (APEC) is a major health and stewardship concern in poultry.
 We conducted a study in Mazandaran Province, northern Iran, which was chosen because it is a major hub for broiler production and frequently reports veterinary cases of colibacillosis.
 From 106 diagnostic submissions with compatible necropsy lesions, 81 isolates of Escherichia coli were recovered using EMB culture and confirmed by IMViC.
 Plasmid-mediated quinolone resistance (PMQR) genes were screened by conventional PCR for qnrA, qnrB, qnrS, oqxAB, qepA, and aac(6′)-Ib-cr, with one representative amplicon per target Sanger-confirmed.
 Fluoroquinolone susceptibility was assessed by Kirby–Bauer with ciprofloxacin, enrofloxacin, norfloxacin, and nalidixic acid.
 PMQR carriage was common: oqxAB in 53.1% of isolates and qnrS in 34.6%, with lower frequencies of aac(6′)-Ib-cr (13.6%) and qnrB (4.9%); qnrA and qepA were not detected.
 Non-susceptibility in disk diffusion was highest for enrofloxacin (76.5%) and also high for nalidixic acid (60.5%), while ciprofloxacin was lowest (23.5%), indicating substantial but heterogeneous fluoroquinolone pressure in this setting.
 Genotype–phenotype discordance occurred: five PMQR-positive isolates were fully susceptible to all tested fluoroquinolones, whereas nine non-susceptible isolates lacked the screened PMQR genes, consistent with alternative mechanisms such as gyrA/parC mutations or non-oqxAB efflux.
 These Mazandaran-specific data link PMQR genotypes to clinically relevant phenotypes in a high-priority poultry region, providing a baseline for surveillance and targeted stewardship to curb empirical fluoroquinolone use while expanding monitoring of both plasmid-borne and chromosomal resistance.